CybercentreCanada/assemblyline4_docs/docs/blog/entries.md

 ![Can HackTheBox Business CTF 2023 Forensic Challenges beat Assemblyline?](images/blog5.png){ align=right }

-Assemblyline Blog Entry #5 — he following is the second part of a write-up detailing the solutions for forensic challenges that were part of the HackTheBox Business CTF 2023 competition.
+Assemblyline Blog Entry #5 — The following is the second part of a write-up detailing the solutions for forensic challenges that were part of the HackTheBox Business CTF 2023 competition.

 ### [One last HackTheBox Business CTF 2023 Forensic Challenge (3/3)](https://medium.com/@gdesmar/hackthebox-business-ctf-2023-forensic-challenges-3-3-d05b026062c0)